sl4m/vim-dotfiles/README.markdown

 ## Install

-After cloning the project, run the following:
+After cloning the project, run the following setup script:

-    ./activate.rb

-    # Start vim to install plugins
-    vim
-    :PlugInstall
+    ./setup

-WARNING: running `./activate.rb` will overwrite existing .vimrc and .vim you have in your home directory.
+WARNING: running `./setup` will overwrite the existing .vim and .vimrc in your home directory.

 ### Requirements for coc.nvim plugin